 It’s important to regularly check in on the progress of the initiative and make any necessary adjustments.
 This could involve revising the timeline, reassigning tasks, or altering the goal itself.
 By regularly monitoring progress, you can ensure that the initiative stays on track and make any necessary changes to keep it moving forward.

 Spider Impact Strategy Management software lets you visualize your initiatives in the context of your strategy.
 Spider impact provides a real-time view of your initiatives’ progress, enabling you to view the impact your initiatives are having on your overall strategy.
 So, you can invest in initiatives that are successfully driving improvements, and end ones that don’t.

-Join us for our webinar, "Unlocking the Power of Initiatives," on Tuesday, May 25, 2021 at 10:00AM, 1:00PM & 8:00PM, to see how Spider Impact helps leverage strategic initiatives to improve business performance, make shrewd investments, and meet personal goals.
-Click here to register now.
+Watch a free recording of our webinar, "Unlocking the Power of Initiatives," to see how Spider Impact helps leverage strategic initiatives to improve business performance, make shrewd investments, and meet personal goals.

 Experience Spider Impact for Free

 Schedule a live demo or claim your free 30-day trial.
 We’re standing by to either show off Spider Impact or turn your data into a prototype for free.